hilbix/turmites/doc/turmites.md

 - Turmites are stack machines.
 There are an unlimited number of stacks.
 Each method call has it's own stack.

-- Turmites are able to evaluate things in parallel.
+- Turmites are able to evaluate net.geht.mc.turmites.data.things in parallel.
 This is semi-parallel timesharing of the single execution thread.

 - Turmites process a fixed number of program steps each tick.
 Usually 1 step per tick, this is 20 commands per second.